Kindergarten Round-Up Dates for 2016 Available on our Kindergarten Page

 Find Licensed Preschools Near You!

 Michigan requires preschool and child care programs to be registered/licensed.
-You can learn more about this here: http://www.michigan.gov/dhs/0,
+You can learn more about this here.

-The Great Start Readiness Program (GSRP) is a state-funded preschool program for children who will be 4 on or before December 1, 2012 and who are at-risk for future educational difficulties.
+The Great Start Readiness Program (GSRP) is a state-funded preschool program for children who will be 4 on or before October 1, 2014 and who are at-risk for future educational difficulties.
 Some examples of risk factors include developmental immaturity; a long-term or chronic illness; and an unemployed parent, single parent, incarcerated parent or teen-age parent.
 There is no cost for this program.
 Lenawee County offers both school-day program and a part-day program.
-Contact your local school district to learn more.
-If you believe you may qualify, or want further information, call:
+Fill out this online form as a first step.
+Contact Lenawee Great Start (517-265-1656) for further information.
+LOCATIONS: